mrbean-bremen/ghrepo-stats/README.md

-*ghrepo-stats* uses [pygithub](https://github.com/PyGithub/PyGithub) to collect some statistics from a specific repository using a command line tool and show it using [matplotlib](https://github.com/matplotlib/matplotlib).
+*ghrepo-stats* uses [pygithub](https://github.com/PyGithub/PyGithub) to collect some statistics from a specific repository using a command line tool and show it using [matplotlib](https://github.com/matplotlib/matplotlib) or write it to a csv file.

 Features
 --------
-Currently, the following sub-commands are supported:
+The following sub-commands are supported:
 - stars: shows the number of stargazers over time (caveat: stargazers that have removed their star are not shown, as the info is not available)
 - issues: shows the number of open issues over time